How to Change Display Orientation in Windows 11

 You change display orientation in Windows 11 by adjusting your screen’s rotation settings through the Display settings menu.

-Display orientation refers to how your computer screen is positioned, allowing you to switch between standard landscape, portrait, and their flipped versions.
+Display orientation is about how your computer screen is positioned.
+You can switch between the normal wide view (landscape), the tall view (portrait), and their upside-down versions.
 This is especially useful for devices with touchscreens or when you need a different screen layout.

-Windows 11 makes this easy.
+Windows 11 makes this quite simple.
 You can quickly flip your screen from the default wide landscape view to a tall portrait view, or even upside down versions of both.

 For convertible laptops and tablets, Windows 11 can even auto-rotate your display when you physically turn your device.
 Since build 22557, this automatic rotation is noticeably faster.